OP-Vision/Shivratna/README.md

 ### Credit

-I have made this chatbot for chat or many various this added to make it more powerful.
+I have made this chatbot for chat or many various things to be added to this to make it more powerful.
 The one and only credit goes to @shiv_a_bot who made this for discord.The name is only solo but it can do multi-quad things.